 If you are like most people, you take vitamins and supplements at certain times during your day.
 On the surface, swallowing a multivitamin every day makes sense.
 We all want to stay healthy and we're concerned that our meals do not provide enough nutrition.
 But the more you learn about multivitamins, the less likely you might be to blindly swear by them.
-The truth is, you may be wasting both your time and your money.
+The truth is, you could be wasting both your time and your money.
 It depends on a few things...

 Multivitamin or Placebo?

 Some studies show that some vitamins may be no better than a placebo when it comes to preventing diseases.
 This is certainly not to say that all multivitamins are no better than a placebo.
 Certain types of multivitamins clearly provide proven health benefits, such as folic acid for expecting mothers.
-Data shows that a daily multivitamin doesn't prevent heart issues, guard against memory loss, or boost longevity.
+Data shows that a daily "one pill does all" multivitamin doesn't prevent heart issues, guard against memory loss, or boost longevity.
 In fact, study results published in Annals of Internal Medicine show that multivitamins might not be as effective as people had hoped.

 False Sense of Security

 Taking inferior nutritional supplements could give you a false sense of security, which could actually lead to vitamin deficiency issues.
 You might think you are giving your body what it needs with the supplements you take.
 However, if you are taking supplements that have little or no nutritional value (unbeknownst to you) it makes you think you’re healthier.
 As a result, you are less likely to make healthy eating choices because you feel like you’ve gotten your daily nutrients in a few pills.
 You might grab a piece of carrot cake instead of a few carrots, thinking to yourself, “I already got my 100% of Vitamin A today from my morning multivitamin.”
 Those who advocate for nutritional supplements believe that the answer is to make sure your supplements are high quality; it pays to do the research on different manufacturers.
 This isn't the time to skimp.

 Reduced Potency Over Time